grafana/agent/docs/flow/config-language/expressions/function_calls.md

 Functions take zero or more arguments as their input and always return a single value as their output.
-Functions cannot be constructed by users, but can be either called from River's standard library, or exported by a component.
+Functions cannot be constructed by users, but can be either called from River's standard library, or when exported by a component.

 ## Standard library functions
 River contains a [standard library][] of useful functions.
 Some enable